 like a nomad.
 One day, I’m sitting on your kitchen shelf, filled with some

-aromatic masala; the next, I’m chilling in your fridge full of homemade hummus
+aromatic masala or pickle; the next, I’m chilling in your fridge full of homemade hummus

 or letting your oats have a good overnight soak.
 Then I find myself in your